naidu199/naidu199/README.md

 ## About

-- 🔭 I'm currently working on [brillschain](https://github.com/brillschain)
+- 🔭 I'm currently working on [E-Cell VITB](https://github.com/E-Cell-VITB)

 - 👀 I'm interested in learning new technologies